Equiel-1703/ps2-network-manager/README.md

 ## Usage

 1. Ensure you are in sudo mode or have root privileges.
-The script needs these permisions to manipulate the Samba configuration file in `/etc/samba/smb.conf`:
+The app needs these permisions to manipulate the Samba configuration file in `/etc/samba/smb.conf`:
     ```sh
     sudo su
     ```

-2. Ensure you are in a Python 3 virtual environment.
-If you don't have one, create it:
+2. Ensure you are in the Python 3 virtual environment where you installed the requirements earlier.
+If you are not, activate it:
     ```sh
-    python3 -m venv myenv
     source myenv/bin/activate
     ```